Skip to Content

 There are lots of flavored syrups you can buy at the store or from Amazon.
 But what happens if you run out and forget to buy more?

-I know I do not want to be left without my iced coffee before I have to get Elle up to get ready for school.
+I know I do not want to be left without my iced coffee before I have to get the kids up and ready for the day.
 I am not about that life.

 Pouring vanilla coffee syrup intro a jar